RayKgh/RK-Tech-Elevator-TEnmo/capstone/README.md

 `com.techelevator.dao.JdbUserDaoTests` has been provided for you as an example for writing your own DAO integration tests.

 Remember that when testing, you're using a copy of the real database.
 The schema and data for the test database are defined in `/src/test/resources/test-data.sql`.
-The schema in this file *must* matche the schema defined in `database/tenmo.sql`.
+The schema in this file *must* match the schema defined in `database/tenmo.sql`.